 For example, McLaughlin (1994) concludes that nominal wages are generally flexible based on the observation that a substantial number of negative nominal wage change samples exist in the U.S. Panel Study of Income Dynamics (PSID).
-Meanwhile, other studies, such as Akerlof, Dickens and Perry (1996), suggest that the frequency of nominal wage cuts in longitudinal data is an artifact of measurement errors.
-Akerlof, Dickens and Perry (1996) conduct a telephone survey in Washington, D.C., and ask respondents whether they experienced nominal wage cuts during the previous year.
+Meanwhile, other studies, such as Akerlof et al. (1996), suggest that the frequency of nominal wage cuts in longitudinal data is an artifact of measurement errors.
+Akerlof et al. (1996) conduct a telephone survey in Washington, D.C., and ask respondents whether they experienced nominal wage cuts during the previous year.
 They report that merely 3 percent of the respondents experienced nominal wage cuts, suggesting strong downward nominal wage rigidity.
-In short, Akerlof et al. suggest that there are a substantial amount of measurement errors in the PSID data, and that there are almost no instances where true nominal wages actually decline.
+In short, Akerlof et al. (1996) suggest that there are a substantial amount of measurement errors in the PSID data, and that there are almost no instances where true nominal wages actually decline.

-Shea (1997) matches a sample of union workers in the PSID to union wage settlements, and concludes that most nominal wage cuts reported in the PSID data are due to measurement errors.19 Baker, Gibbs and Holmstrom (1994), Altonji and Devereux (1999), and Wilson (1999) each obtain error-free wage data from the personnel files of large firms to check how many workers received nominal wage cuts.
+Shea (1997) matches a sample of union workers in the PSID to union wage settlements, and concludes that most nominal wage cuts reported in the PSID data are due to measurement errors.
+Baker et al. (1994), Altonji and Devereux (1999), and Wilson (1999) each obtain error-free wage data from the personnel files of large firms to check how many workers received nominal wage cuts.
 All conclude that nominal wage cuts are extremely rare.
-Altonji and Devereux (1999) and Fehr and Götte (2000) statistically incorporate measurement errors for the PSID and
+Altonji and Devereux (1999) and Fehr and Götte (2000) statistically incorporate measurement errors for the PSID and Swiss longitudinal data to the aforementioned friction models.
+They conclude that measurement errors have a non-trivial effect on nominal wage change distributions, and that there is fairly strong downward rigidity in both U.S. and Swiss nominal wages even after taking account of measurement errors.
+Smith (2000) tries to eliminate measurement errors in the responses to the British Household Panel Study (BHPS) by using information on whether the payslip was checked in reporting pay.

-19 McLaughlin (1999) responds that survey respondents could under-report embarrassing personal information, so the survey conducted by Akerlof, Dickens and Perry (1996) has its own type of bias toward undercounting wage cuts.
-He also points out the problem with Shea (1997), by stating that the wages of union workers could change without corresponding changes in union pay scales in the Unites States, since the union wages are usually assigned to jobs, and workers regularly move from job to job.
+14. McLaughlin (1999) responds that survey respondents could under-report embarrassing personal information, so the survey conducted by Akerlof et al. (1996) has its own type of bias toward undercounting wage cuts.
+He also points out the problem with Shea (1997), by stating that the wages of union workers could change without corresponding changes in union pay scales in the United States, since the union wages are usually assigned to jobs, and workers regularly move from job to job.